prernarohra/Tech-Research-Agent/README.md

 2. Run the .py file: After setting up the environment, the program will be accessible.

 3. Query for Information: Use the platform to ask questions or seek updates on tech news.
 The Hugging Face dataset enriches results by providing additional context from stored tech news articles.

+## Contributing

+Contributions are welcome!
+Please fork this repository, create a feature branch, and submit a pull request.